Gordonby/ApimTrafficSplitting/README.md

 ## APIM Policy

 An APIM policy provides the opportunity to manipulate requests that are proxied by API Management.
+The policy overrides the base-url based on the comparison of the randomly generated number and the specified traffic weight split value.

 ```xml
         <choose>